harshakokel/cheatsheets/cheatsheets/Latex.md

 # Pgfplot

-To add $\times 10^x$ on top of the axis `\pgfplotsset{tick scale binop={\times}}`
+To add $\times 10^x$ on top of the axis
+`\pgfplotsset{tick scale binop={\times}}`

-To change the exponent above which scientific notation kicks in `\pgfplotsset{scale ticks above exponent=2}`
+To change the exponent above which scientific notation kicks in.
+`\pgfplotsset{scale ticks above exponent=2}`